EmeraldLoc/sm_osx/docs/index.md

 ### How do I update
 Their is an auto updater in sm_osx, so if an update comes out, you will be alerted.
 ### How can I get sm_osx
-Simply go to the top of this page and download sm_osx
+Go to the Getting Started section of this page